intarchboard/e-impact-report/draft-iab-ws-environmental-impacts-report.md

      - ins: E. Voit
     date: December 2022
     seriesinfo: "Position paper in the IAB Workshop on Environmental Impacts of Internet Applications and Systems"
+  Kostentinos:
+    title: "End-to-end Energy Efficiency at Service-level in Edge Cloud"
+    author:
+     - ins: S. Tesfatsion
+     - ins: X. Cai
+     - ins: A. Ahmed
+    date: December 2022
+    seriesinfo: "Position paper in the IAB Workshop on Environmental Impacts of Internet Applications and Systems"
   Krishnan:
     title: "Sustainability considerations for networking equipment"
     author: